marsel-edu/docs/terms-of-use.md

 ## Intellectual Property

 Company retains all right, title, and interest in and to the App and its AI technology.
 Users retain ownership of their original content and grant Company a license to process, use, store, and analyze such content as necessary for the App’s functionality.
-All transcriptions, summaries, highlights, and other AI-generated outputs are the intellectual property of Company, consistent with your existing IP approach.
+All transcriptions, summaries, highlights, and other AI-generated outputs are the intellectual property of Company.

 ---